The LeadersIn Maritime Law

 Workers who qualify under the LHWCA are entitled to the following benefits:

-If your employer is refusing any of these deserved benefits, it is strongly advised that you speak with an offshore injury attorney as soon as possible.
+If your employer is refusing any of these deserved benefits, it is strongly advised that you speak with an attorney as soon as possible.
 Your benefits should include a pay rate of 66.66% of your average weekly wage for as long as the injury continues, a rate that is subject to minimums and maximums.

 In cases when the offshore injury or illness results in death, the Office of Worker Compensation Plans—the division of the Department of Labor that administers the Longshore Act—provides death or survivor benefits.
 Under the LHWCA, a widow and any surviving children of a deceased longshoreman who dies from a work-related incident are entitled to a portion of the deceased worker's average weekly wage following death.